Silent Hill (film): Critical response

 According to the distributor, advance screenings of Silent Hill were never given to critics.
+Metacritic, which uses a weighted average, assigned the a score of 31 out of 100, based on 21 critics, indicating "generally unfavorable" reviews.
+The film has an average rating of 2.9 out of 5 from 22 French critics on AlloCiné.
 Audiences polled by CinemaScore gave the film an average grade "C" on an A+ to F scale.

 James Berardinelli of ReelViews awarded the film two and a half stars out of four, opining that it "is overlong, with too many unnecessary scenes" and that "a lot of the movie seems like pointless running around", but added that it "looks great" and "packs in a few scary moments and offers a nicely ambiguous conclusion".
 Roger Ebert of the Chicago Sun-Times gave one and a half stars out of four, calling it "an incredibly good-looking film", but noting that he "did not understand the story" and criticizing how "all through the movie, characters are pausing in order to offer arcane back-stories and historical perspectives and metaphysical insights and occult orientations".
 Don R. Lewis of Film Threat praised the visuals but wrote that "this entire film is downright confusing and not in an intriguing way", calling it "the best-looking bad film I've ever seen".
+James Dyer of Empire noted the film's visual resemblance to the game, citing grotesque creatures and familiar locations recreated with close attention to detail; he argued that this fidelity was also the film's central problem, as he found the story and unclear mythology remained largely unchanged, producing an ineffective adaptation built from repeated movement between set-pieces.
+Maitland McDonagh of TV Guide wrote that the film squandered its carefully recreated atmosphere, calling it a "gaming anomaly" in which characters and backstory mattered as much as the action, and noting its focus on female characters.
+Marc Savlov of The Austin Chronicle suggested the film drew on Dante's Peak, H. P. Lovecraft, industrial music group Einstürzende Neubauten, and Lucio Fulci; he criticized Avary's screenplay as a mixture of demonic incoherence and pseudo-religious imagery, while arguing the film's main attraction lay in its brutal, nightmare imagery rather than plot or character.